Social Security Calculator

 People exempt from paying social security tax:

-- Those who are disabled, dead, or are members of a religious group opposed to receiving Social Security benefits during retirement.
+- Those who are disabled, dead, or are members of a religious group that opposes receiving Social Security benefits during retirement.

 - Nonresident aliens, such as international employees working in the U.S. or international students in the U.S. temporarily.